Foreign transaction fees. High ATM withdrawal charges. A lack of physical banks to access your money.

 So, you can easily check them on your own card when you’re out and about.

-In addition to receiving a lovely sum of money every month for the sometimes double-digit fees that international ATMs charge, Schwab also has a $0 foreign transaction fee policy for any items you purchase abroad with your debit card.
+In addition to receiving a sum of money every month for the sometimes double-digit fees that international ATMs charge, Schwab also has a $0 foreign transaction fee policy for any items you purchase abroad with your debit card.

-I’ve written an entire article explaining how to use the Charles Schwab debit card for travel if you’re interested in learning more about this option.
+I’ve written an article explaining how to use the Charles Schwab debit card for travel if you’re interested in learning more about this option.

 |No account minimums||Only available to American citizens|